 The little watchmaking cottage was quickly expanded by the other occupant of Rue des Roses 35.
-Ernest Degoumois began making watches in Saint-Imier in 1888.
-His firm is first listed in Indicateur Davoine in 1890, located on Rue du Temple, and was relocated to Rue du Stand 240 (which is essentially the same street but further west) by 1893.
+Ernest Degoumois began making watches in Saint-Imier by 1869.
+His address is first listed in Indicateur Davoine in 1890, located on Rue du Temple, and was relocated to Rue du Stand 240 (which is essentially the same street but further west) by 1893.
 Given the proximity of Degoumois and Gebel to each other and to Rue des Roses 2, perhaps they collaborated in the construction of the new factory.

-Degoumois initially produced watches under the Bonheur and High-Life Watch brands, but his signature was an ultra-thin pocket watch with a visible balance.
+Degoumois initially produced watches under the Bonheur and High-Life Watch brands, but his signature was an ultra-thin pocket watch.
 This was patented in 1901, and was quickly copied by Ernest Stutzmann & Roth.
 Degoumois sued this other Saint-Imier firm and won a judgment against them in 1903.

 In 1895, Degoumois is listed at Passage des Jardins 11, an address directly across Rue des Roses from the subject of this artlcle.
 After a brief relocation to Rue des Marronniers 60, two blocks to the south, Degoumois is the first company listed at Rue des Roses 2.
 Interestingly, my 1899 edition of Indicateur Davoine has this address crossed out, with the word “Stand” written by hand!